kwilkins/dnd/west-marches/down-time-actions.md

 Proprietor: Goldust(Half-Orc Retired Wrestler)

 Features:
-* Place to live(level 0)
+* Provides a place to stay, hang, drink.(level 0)
-* Adventurer's Fund – Ask DM for current balance(level 1)
+* Adventurer's fund, ask DM for current balance.(level 1)
+  * Any gold contributed is rewarded with 1.5 times the amount in xp.
-  * Funds always available for improving a town feature
-  * Vote as party to use funds for other purpose
+  * Funds always available for improving a town feature.
+Vote as party to use funds for another purpose.
+* Secure storage, store gold or items in the guild hall vaults to leave behind while you adventure.(level 2)
-* Bank account for each adventurer; store gold at guild hall and if your character dies, their account goes into the central fund(level 2)
+  * If your character dies, their stored gold and items are sold for central fund.

 Improve this feature to level 3 to gain the following feature:
 * Hirelings!
 They cost money and can be given a cut of xp to level up.